The Best Glazed Ham Roast – A Perfect Holiday Meal

 Whether you have a spiral ham, boneless ham, bone-in ham, fresh ham, or any other type of ham, this recipe will deliver the juiciest, most flavorful results.
-We will create a delicious brown sugar and maple syrup glaze that perfectly complements the ham’s natural flavors.
-Let’s get started with this step-by-step guide.
+We're making a delicious brown sugar pineapple glaze that perfectly complements the ham's natural flavors....
+Perfect for Thanksgiving!
+Let's get started with this step-by-step recipe!

 Ingredients